How Subject Wages Differ from Taxable Wages—and Why It Matters

 Taxable wages are all payments made to workers that are subject to local, state, and federal taxes while subject wages are deductions with special tax treatments.

 Wages are monetary compensation given to an employee or independent contractor for work done.
 Payment can be made at a fixed salary rate or hourly rate.
-Simple enough?
-Perhaps.
-There are different types of wages to consider, the most common being taxable wages and subject wages.
+This may seem simple, but there are different types of wages to consider for various types of withholding, the most common being taxable wages and subject wages.

 Taxable Wages